awooghj/anime-database/README.md

 <!-- Italics -->
 AnimeDatabase helps you search and subscribe your favorite anime.
 You could also see other animes by checking seasonal releasing.

+- Users are able to search the anime by name and the result will show the describing status
+- The

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 <!-- Horizontal Rule -->